Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Should You Sign Up For Starling Bank?

 Account holders who have used Starling Bank rave about how easy and convenient it is to use.
+The app is simple to use and efficient since you can get to the features you want.

+Even though it’s new, Starling is working on offering more features.
 It’s also a great bank if you want to travel overseas since it doesn’t charge fees for ATM withdrawals or foreign card bank payments.

 Those who want other features like in-person customer service or use cash a lot might not like it, but it’s a great supplemental or main bank account nonetheless.